Bank of the City of Buenos Aires: Headquarters

-The current bank's head office was designed by MSGSSS studio in 1968, as a symbol of the entity's openness towards new directions.
-It was built in record time and inaugurated the following year.
-Since then it has become a well-recognized architectural piece because of the extensive use of glass bricks as a construction material, the integral design of all its furniture and the idea of building a bank with a glazed panel, open to the public on the pedestrian Florida St., unlike the classic concept of a sturdy and closed bank, which attempted to give an image of trust and safety.
+The current bank's head office was designed by MSGSSS studio in 1968.
+Since then, it has become a well-recognized architectural piece because of the extensive use of glass bricks as a construction material, the integral design of all its furniture, and the idea of building a bank with a glazed panel, open to the public on the pedestrian Florida St.

 Located in a building that had been erected for a "A la Ciudad de México" store, on the corner of Florida and Sarmiento St., the structure was kept by the interior was totally remodeled, and display cases and marquees were open on the facade to showcase the items going up for auction and the bank activity to the walking public.

 Between 1977 and 1981, an extension to the headquarters of the Bank of the City of Buenos Aires was built, with access through 630 Sarmiento St., today known as the "Centre Branch".
 This new access was commissioned to Aslan and Ezcurra architects, and consisted of a glazed tower with metal beams of seven underground levels, plus ground level and 18 floors.

 In August 2016, the headquarters were re-inaugurated with an avant-garde remodeling, following the parameters outlined in its original construction.
 This re-inauguration had been planned in 2008 by the current president of the Central Bank, Federico Sturzenegger.